-Surplus property may be sold by sealed bid or public auction with authorization of the City Council.
+Surplus property may be sold by sealed bid, public or online auction or donated for recycling with authorization of the City Council.
 Such items shall be stripped of all City identification and City information prior to sale.
 Unsold items may be recycled, junked and/or sold for scrap upon approval of the City Manager.